Klipper3d/klipper/docs/Load_Cell.md

 external forces can vary greatly between probing locations, `load_cell_probe` performs a tare before beginning each probe.
 If you repeat the `PROBE` command, load_cell_probe will tare the endstop at the current force.
-Multiple cycles of this will result in ever-increasing force on the toolhead.
+Multiple cycles of this will result in ever increasing force on the toolhead.
 `force_safety_limit` stops this cycle from running out of control.

-Another way this run-away can happen is damage to a strain gauge.
-If the metal part is permanently bent it wil change the `reference_tare_counts` of the device.
+Another way this run away can happen is damage to a strain gauge.
+If the metal part is permanently bent it will change the `reference_tare_counts` of the device.
 This puts the starting tare value much closer to the limit making it more likely to be violated.
 You want to be notified if this is happening because your hardware has been permanently damaged.